 Click the grid button at the bottom of the dash to display the applications overview.
 This shows you all the applications installed on your computer.
 Click any application to run it, or drag an application to the overview or onto a workspace thumbnail.
 You can also drag an application onto the dash to make it a favorite.
 Your favorite applications stay in the dash even when they’re not running, so you can access them quickly.

 Click the clock on the top bar to see the current date, a month-by-month calendar, a list of your upcoming appointments and new notifications.
-You can also open the calendar by pressing Super+M. You can access the date and time settings and open your full Evolution calendar directly from the menu.
+You can also open the calendar by pressing Super+M. You can access the date and time settings and open your full calendar application directly from the menu.

 GNOME features a different approach to switching windows than a permanently visible window list found in other desktop environments.
 This lets you focus on the task at hand without distractions.